-International address validation is the process of comparing a non-US address against the authoritative address database from the country in question.
-Much like validating addresses in the United States, an international address is validated when a match is found in that country's address database, and it fails to validate when their is no match.
-Things are complicated a bit by the fact that international databases aren't always organized as nicely as the one we have at the USPS.
-But that doesn't mean it isn't possible.
+International address validation is the process of comparing a non-US address against an authoritative address database for the country in which the address is located.
+Much like validating addresses in the United States, an international address is validated when a match is found in that country's official address database.
+And, the address fails to validate when there is no match for that address in the official database.
+The quality of address data varies from country to country.

 Not every validation provider offers international address verification.
 It can be expensive to acquire the data, whether first-hand or second-hand.
 It can be costly to check against the database in the first place, and it can be difficult to write the code that teaches the program how to differentiate and sort through all the different address standards involved in standardizing an international address.